 EUGENE—Representative Peter DeFazio (OR-04), along with Senators Ron Wyden and Jeff Merkley (D-OR), today announced the award of a federal grant to the City of Eugene to construct a publicly-owned high-speed network in the city’s downtown corridor.

-WASHINGTON—Rep. Peter DeFazio today released the following statement on Attorney General Jeff Sessions:
+WASHINGTON—Rep. Peter DeFazio today released the following statement on President Trump’s Fiscal Year 2018 budget proposal:

-Rep. Peter DeFazio today released the following statement in response to President Trump’s address to Congress:
+Rep. Peter DeFazio today released the following statement in response to President Trump’s firing of FBI Director James Comey:

 WASHINGTON—Rep. Peter DeFazio today issued the following statement on the passage of the American Healthcare Act:

 “The first version of the Republican healthcare bill would have stripped coverage from 24 million people and cost Americans over age 50 five times more than younger individuals for health insurance.
 Apparently, that wasn’t bad enough.

 Rep. Peter DeFazio (D-OR) today introduced legislation that would levy a 0.03 percent tax on transactions of stocks, bonds and derivatives to discourage the risky speculative financial trading that led to the 2008 Wall Street collapse and 2010 ‘flash crash’.